 Also, if an employer is offering a departing employee severance pay pursuant to a severance agreement, the severance agreement should specifically address COBRA and how the employer will handle it.
 Employers may agree to pay a departing employee's COBRA premium for a short period (e.g., 3 months) of the COBRA coverage, so long as the employee elects such coverage.
-The employer's failure to properly deal with COBRA in a severance agreement could create unintended liabilities for the employer and the plan.
+However, this approach may raise discrimination issues under the group health plan.